Abrams tells Georgia Democrats turnout is key to success

 “In the areas of town we pass by and write off because no one there votes; we’ve gotta stop the car and go back,” Stacey Abrams told the crowd in Atlanta.

-Driving turnout was a major theme of the event and has long been a staple for Abrams in her bid to become Georgia’s first Democratic governor in 15 years and the nation’s first-ever black female state executive.
+Driving turnout was a major theme of the event and has long been a staple for Abrams in her bid to become Georgia’s first Democratic governor in 15 years and the nation’s first-ever black female state chief executive.

 “We need to find those who gave up on us a long time ago, and we need to give them a reason to believe again,” she said.